MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/getting-started.md

 ## I have SharePoint Server installed

 Do you already have SharePoint Server installed and want to upgrade to a new version?
-Or apply the new feature packs or updates?
+Or apply the new feature packs or updates?<br/>
 <br/>
 |**What do you need to do?**|**Read**|
 |:-----|:-----|